-Cumberland County conducted an Analysis of Impediments to Fair Housing Choice (AI) in 2019.
+Cumberland County conducted an Analysis of Impediments to Fair Housing Choice (AI) in 2025.
 The new AI outlines public policies that may have a negative effect on affordable housing and residential investment, and an action plan to address the identified impediments.
-The 2019 AI planning process included a plethora of public engagement including:
+The 2025 AI planning process included a plethora of public engagement including:

-- 3 large focus groups
+- 6 large focus groups

-- 13 stakeholder interviews

 - 2 public community meetings

 - Countywide community survey

 - Housing Summit event

 - Public hearings